Our blood looks the same when it meets the eye, and it pumps from similar hearts. I don’t care what your skin color is – don’t be an a**hole!

-I’m Albanian-American, and I come from a generation that might identify other white Americans in their life as white friends, but if they’re Albanian, they’re cousins.
+I’m Albanian-American, and I come from a generation that might identify other white Americans in their life as white friends, but if they’re also Albanian, they’re definitely cousins.
 That’s just how it works, I don’t know.
 We seem to think we are of some special race, and everyone else is just different and doesn’t get it.
-I’m speaking against double standards and for the record; our eagle is black, our lands were taken over and war-torn – we’re here now and we’re moving forward.
+I’m speaking against double standards and only for the record; our eagle is black, our lands were taken over or war-torn – we’re here now too and we’re moving forward.

 Trying to, at least.

 white racist either.
 Because if you’re like me, you don’t see it that way.
 We are all different, but we’re also trying to make ends meet for ourselves, and that’s the same plan.
 The time moves fast, I really can’t always be empathetic towards how you may have been treated in the past.
 I can only control my thoughts, words, or actions, and respectfully react to your’s.

 “Don’t bring hate with you.”

 I grew up listening to how rough it was in the mountains, then the Bronx.
 Sometimes you have to be a little rough around the edges, and Queens is where I found the melted truth.
 True Americans don’t pay attention a color, they are minding their business, trying to stay cool.

 It’s a grind out here for most of us, but this nation is incredible, and to most in the world, it’s just an imagination of a dream.
 Do you see the border numbers for the last some-odd years?
 What are people escaping to come here?